sandeep-tukaram/algods/ds/array/README.md

       + linking multiple fixed size array -> similar to block linked list.
       + in either case, the scheduling of the new array (allocation) is an optimization/tuning problem.
     * error
-      + insufficient memory - memory is insufficient/array is too large.
+      + insufficient memory - heap memory is insufficient/array is too large.
 OutOfMemoryError (java).
       + index out of bound - if the position of the array is beyond the allocated contiguous memory blocks. i < 0 or i >= n

 4. due to relations: